cosmos/interchain-security/tests/pbt/tutorial.md

 4. Python hypothesis github page - hypothesis is the most popular python PBT library https://github.com/HypothesisWorks/hypothesis
 5. C++ Rapidcheck github page - rapidcheck is a solid c++ library https://github.com/emil-e/rapidcheck

-## Exercises
+## Hands-on tutorial

-1. Modify the SUT in queue_test to get the tests to pass.
-See commit e294647 for a solution.
-2.
+1. Read about PBT so you know roughly what it's about
+2. Checkout the README on https://github.com/flyingmutant/rapid
+3. Clone https://github.com/flyingmutant/rapid golang PBT library so you can inspect the code and see examples
+4. Investigate sort_test and fix fooSort
+5. Use union_test as a template and implement set union using arrays as sets.
+You will need to implement the SUT and the properties.
+6. Investigate queue_test and try to fix the queue, while still using a ring buffer approach